State Charter Schools Commission of Georgia

 The State Charter Schools Commission (SCSC) approves and supports Georgia's charter schools.
 We expect the highest quality from our schools, giving students better opportunities than in traditional district schools.

-The SCSC was established via constitutional referendum in 2012 after the passage of House Bill 797.
+The SCSC was established via constitutional referendum in 2012 after the passage of.
 While the SCSC's duties are set forth in law and extend beyond simply authorizing schools, the SCSC's principal obligations include:

 - Reviewing petitions for state charter schools and assisting in the establishment of state charter schools throughout Georgia;

 - Developing and promoting best practices to encourage the development of high-quality charter schools;